 Current information about our courses and theses

-we will offer lectures in the coming semester using digital teaching.
-You can find information on the detailed procedures on the page about the offered courses.
+For the next semester, we will offer our lectures basically on site.
+Yet, digital components and lectures will remain part of our teaching.
+You can find information on the detailed procedures of the single modules on the page about the offered courses.

-We will also continue to offer and supervise bachelor and master theses.
+We offer and supervise bachelor and master theses by application via the centralized distribution procedure of the faculty.
 Please contact us directly by e-mail if you have any questions or would like to make an appointment.

 The team for Organizational Behavior

 Companies and employees influence each other: On the one hand, the behavior of people in organizations is crucial for the success of the company.
 On the other hand, the working relationship has a decisive influence on the well-being of the employees.
 Organizational Behavior is therefore interdisciplinary - it draws from economic, sociological and psychological theories.
 It is also empirically oriented, i.e. explanatory approaches are tested based on empirical data using statistical methods.

 In our courses, we teach theoretical and methodological basics in the field of Organizational Behavior.
 Students should learn to analyse concrete problems systematically, to make current research results usable for practice and, based on this, to develop solutions for business practice.
 Furthermore, students should be trained to deal with management instruments and concepts critically.